tkuo-tkuo/DeepMutationOperators/README.md

 ----------------
 Files below are ordered in alphabetical order.
 -  <b>example_model_level.ipynb</b>
-   This file illustrates usage of source-level mutation operators, where usage of each mutation operator is separated into blocks for better demonstration.
+   This file illustrates the usage of source-level mutation operators, where usage of each mutation operator is separated into blocks for a better demonstration.

 -  <b>example_source_level.ipynb</b>
-   This file illustrates usage of model-level mutation operators, where usage of each mutation operator is separated into blocks for better demonstration.
+   This file illustrates the usage of model-level mutation operators, where usage of each mutation operator is separated into blocks for a better demonstration.

--  model_mut_model_generators.py
+-  <b>model_mut_model_generators.py</b>
+   This file provides an interface for generating mutated models by model-level mutation operators.
+It is implemented for my own convenience to facilitate debugging and experiments.
+Users can solely use mutation operators without the usage of this file.

--  model_mut_operators.py
+-  <b>model_mut_operators.py</b>
+   This file consists of two classes, ModelMutationOperators and ModelMutationOperatorsUtils.
+ModelMutationOperators represents the logic of mutation for each model-level mutation operator, whereas ModelMutationOperatorsUtils extracts all tedious manipulation out from ModelMutationOperators to keep the code readable and maintainable.
+The class ModelMutationOperators is the interface for users to directly mutate their trained models.

--  network.py
+-  <b>network.py</b>
+   This file encapsulates functionalities related to neural network training into two classes, FCNetwork and CNNNetwork.
+For instance, dataset processing, model compilation, training process, and model evaluation.
+Two fully-connected neural networks and two convolutional neural networks are provided respectively in class FCNetwork and class CNNNetwork.
+However, this file is implemented for facilitating debugging and experiments for my own convenience.
+Users can use their own neural network architectures, hyperparameters configuration, and datasets.

--  source_mut_model_generators.py
+-  <b>source_mut_model_generators.py</b>
+   This file provides an interface for generating mutated models by source-level mutation operators.
+It is implemented for my own convenience to facilitate debugging and experiments.
+Users can solely use mutation operators and train with either mutated dataset or mutated model by themselves without the usage of this file to generate mutated models.

--  source_mut_operators.py
+-  <b>source_mut_operators.py</b>
+   This file consists of two classes, SourceMutationOperators and SourceMutationOperatorsUtils.
+SourceMutationOperators represents the logic of mutation for each source-level mutation operator, whereas SourceMutationOperatorsUtils extracts all tedious manipulation out from SourceMutationOperators to keep the code readable and maintainable.
+The class SourceMutationOperators is the interface for users to mutate either their untrained models or datasets.

--  utils.py
+-  <b>utils.py</b>
+   This file currently consists of three classes,  GeneralUtils, ModelUtils, and ExaminationalUtils.

+   1. GeneralUtils contains functions which are used repeatedly in other files.
+For instance, various shuffle functions.
+   2. ModelUtils contains functions related to neural network architectures and configurations which are used frequently for both source-level and model-level mutation operators.
+For instance, the model copy function, since TensorFlow does not actually support deep copy for model instance.
+   3. ExaminationalUtils contains functions which prevent invalid or problematic inputs.
+For instance, invalid mutation ratio which is out of the range between 0 and 1.

 Background information